-(Click to enlarge Srila Prabhupada's photo in the Hip Job Co-op, Haight-Ashbury, 1967.)
+(Click to enlarge photo of Srila Prabhupada's poster in the Hip Job Co-op, Haight-Ashbury, 1967)

 "Yaśas, fame, should be according to Lord Caitanya, who said that a man is famous when he is known as a great devotee.
 That is real fame.
 If one has become a great man in Kṛṣṇa consciousness and it is known, then he is truly famous.
 One who does not have such fame is infamous."

 "So the point is that a devotee, even he does not want advertisement, Kṛṣṇa advertises him.
 Kṛṣṇa advertises him without his intention.
 Kṛṣṇa wants to see that His devotee is very much advertised as devotee.
 Therefore, when Caitanya Mahāprabhu was talking with Rāmānanda Rāya that 'Who is the most famous man?'
 Caitanya Mahāprabhu inquired, asked this question from Rāmānanda Rāya.
 He answered, 'He is the most famous man who is known as a great devotee of Kṛṣṇa.
 He is the most famous man.'"